 - Infraspinatus – Small Intestine 10, 11, 12

 - Teres Minor – Small Intestine 9

 (Interestingly enough, the Small Intestine, Sanjiao and Heart meridian are all Fire meridians!)

 Distal pain often follow the trajectories of the meridians, rather than simply corresponding to the individual muscles.
 So, even though your tear is in your Supraspinatus or your Teres Minor, you might develop pain at your wrist, or your elbow, and not at the expected point of trauma.
 If you examine the photos of the anatomy model pictured above, you might see lines that parallel your own pain patterns.

 Two very effective ways of remedying the rotator cuff are acupuncture and guasha.
 Acupuncture, applied at trigger points in the muscles of the shoulder and arm, can help unbind points of tension and relax the muscles.
-Acupuncture applied in this fashion is often rebranded as “dry needling,” but, rest assured, that dry needling is a form of acupuncture, and it is much safer when performed by a board certified licensed acupuncturist.
+Acupuncture applied to trigger points is often rebranded as “dry needling,” but, rest assured, that dry needling is a form of acupuncture, and it is safe when performed by a board certified, licensed acupuncturist.

 Guasha, otherwise known as Graston or IASTM (Instrument Assisted Soft Tissue Mobilization), can be used to reduce adhesion and vent inflamed myofascial tissues.
 Its approach is similar to cupping, insofar that it moves stagnant blood, but it relies on applied pressure instead of vacuum and suction.